How can I get more information about the UNC School of Medicine?

 The UNC School of Medicine homepage provides a comprehensive overview of the outstanding educational, clinical service, and scholarly activities available to students.
 After you have reviewed our web site, if you find that you have specific questions about the admissions process, please contact us at (919) 962-8331.

 During the interviewing season, as part of the interview day, current medical students give applicants a tour of the medical school.
 Otherwise, we invite you to tour our campus, and you are welcome to visit us in the Admissions Office at 1001 Bondurant Hall.
 So that we can better serve you, send your request for a personal tour to firstname.lastname@example.org, and one of our students will contact you.
+The personal tours are only for people who are not currently applying to medical school.
+Please be considerate as we do not have the resources to accommodate current applicants.
+If an applicant is selected to be interviewed they will receive the same tour on the day of their interview.

 What are the degree requirements for admission to the School of Medicine?